PorcusorulMagic/K4-System-Time-Played-Website/README.md

 # K4-System-Time-Website
-A website connect to mysql stats from K4 System plugin.
+A website connect to mysql stats from for CS2 K4 System plugin.